 August 15, 2019We are proud to announce that thirteen of our attorneys have been selected by their peers for inclusion in The Best Lawyers in America© 2020 edition.
 In addition, Barry Mandelbaum has been recognized as Lawyer of the Year in Real Estate Law.
 Since it was first published in 1983, Best Lawyers© has become universally regarded as the definitive guide to legal excellence.
 Best Lawyers lists are compiled based on an exhaustive peer-review evaluation.
 Many of the below attorneys have been listed in this publication for over ten years. *No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the American Bar Association.
 To learn more about Best Lawyers, visit www.bestlawyers.com/methodology

-Join Mandelbaum Barrett and Sobel Co., LLC for Retirement Plans: The Pros and Cons of a Pre-Approved Plan Breakfast Seminar
+Join Mandelbaum Barrett PC and Sobel Co., LLC for Retirement Plans: The Pros and Cons of a Pre-Approved Plan Breakfast Seminar

-July 24, 2019Attention Business Owners: You don't want to miss this informative program on Retirement Plans: The Pros and Cons of a Pre-Approved Plan being held at Mandelbaum Barrett on September 25th from 8:30 a.m. – 10:00 a.m.
-Join Mandelbaum Barrett and Sobel & Co., LLC for our breakfast seminar that will cover retirement plans from the legal and accounting perspective.
+July 24, 2019Attention Business Owners: You don't want to miss this informative program on Retirement Plans: The Pros and Cons of a Pre-Approved Plan being held at Mandelbaum Barrett PC on September 25th from 8:30 a.m. – 10:00 a.m.
+Join Mandelbaum Barrett PC and Sobel & Co., LLC for our breakfast seminar that will cover retirement plans from the legal and accounting perspective.
 Learn about best practices if you sponsor a qualified plan, prototype pre-approved plans, new IRS Correction Procedures and common plan issues identified by auditors.

 Martin D. Hauptman appointed to a three year term as a Consultor to the Real Property Trust and Estate section of the New Jersey State Bar Association